PowerDNS/draft-dnsop-nsec-ttl/draft-vandijk-dnsop-nsec-ttl.md

 ## A Note On Wildcards

-Validating resolvers consider an expanded wildcard valid for the wildcard's TTL, capped by the TTLs of the NSEC(3) proof that shows that the wildcard expansion is legal.
+Validating resolvers consider an expanded wildcard valid for the wildcard's TTL, capped by the TTLs of the NSEC and NSEC3 proof that shows that the wildcard expansion is legal.
-Thus, changing the TTL of NSEC(3) records (explicitly, or by implementation of this document, implicitly) might affect (shorten) the lifetime of wildcards.
+Thus, changing the TTL of NSEC or NSEC3 records (explicitly, or by implementation of this document, implicitly) might affect (shorten) the lifetime of wildcards.

 # Security Considerations

-An attacker can prevent future records from appearing in a cache by seeding the cache with queries that cause NSEC(3) responses to be cached, for aggressive use purposes.
+An attacker can prevent future records from appearing in a cache by seeding the cache with queries that cause NSEC or NSEC3 responses to be cached, for aggressive use purposes.
-This document reduces the impact of that attack in cases where the NSEC(3) TTL is higher than the zone operator intended.
+This document reduces the impact of that attack in cases where the NSEC or NSEC3 TTL is higher than the zone operator intended.

 # IANA Considerations